marty-oehme/papis-extract/README.md

 ## Installation:

 <!-- TODO set up pypi repository / explain git install path -->
-You can install from pypi with `pip install git+`.
+You can install from pypi with `pip install git+https://git.martyoeh.me/Marty/papis-extract.git`.

 That's it!
 If you have papis and papis-extract installed in the same environment (whether virtual or global), everything should now be set up.

+I am currently working towards the first release for pypi, see the below roadmap;
+when that is done you will also be able to install in the usual pypi way.

 To check if everything is working you should now see the `extract` command listed when running `papis --help`.
 You will be set up with the default options but if you want to change anything, read on in configuration below.